k8w/tsrpc/README.md

 ## Serialization Algorithm
 The best TypeScript serialization algorithm ever.
-Without any 3rd-party IDL language (like protobuf), it is based on TypeScript source file.
+Without any 3rd-party IDL language (like protobuf), it is fully based on TypeScript source file.
 Define the protocols directly by your code.
 It is powered by [TSBuffer](https://github.com/tsbuffer), which is going to be open-source.

 TypeScript has the best type system, with some dynamic features like union type, intersection type, mapped type, etc.